 C-Corps are the most common type of corporation, but let’s look at the S-Corp next.

-- Only U.S. Citizens, resident aliens, some NPOs, and some trusts or estates can be owners.
+- Only U.S. Citizens, resident aliens, some NPOs, and some trusts or estates can own S-Corps.
 Check with a lawyer if you are thinking about starting an S-Corp and investing in it with an NPO, trust, or estate.

-- File under subsection S of U.S. tax code
+- An S-Corp files under subsection S of the U.S. tax code, while a C-Corp files under class C.

 - No corporate tax